 Consider the perks and pitfalls of each option.
 If convenience is key, a full-service mover is going to be your best bet.
 If you’re looking for a cost-effective choice, looking into portable moving containers that double as storage is best.

+To make sure you get a good price, call around and ask at least three companies to give you a quote.
+Ask what the quote includes and what add-ons you can get.
 Don’t be afraid to ask for a discount.
 Many places will offer discounts, but only if you ask.
 Military and corporate discounts are the most common, but there’s a chance that you might be able to swing something if you ask politely.

-Don’t be afraid to do some of the work.
+Finally, don’t be afraid to do some of the work.
 You can save a ton on labor if you do.

 It’s worth noting that the moving date you choose can impact the price of moving across the country.
 We suggest making a mid-week move to try to cut down on pricing.
 However, if you are in dire need of a move, you can always do it during the weekend despite the higher pricing.